-8.2.05 Utility Agreements/Provisions for Maintenance and Operations or municipal sewer or water lines or other services to serve his proposed subdivision.
+8.2.05 Utility Agreements/Provisions for Maintenance and Operations

+It is the responsibility of the subdivider to obtain the necessary agreements and easements or make the necessary arrangements when he wishes to extend public or municipal sewer or water lines or other services to serve his proposed subdivision.
 Evidence of the successful negotiation for these services shall be required when their use is proposed.